brianglass/anastasis/files/6_september.md

 **Tone 6.
 By Vyzantios.**

 Rejoice with us, all you leaders of the Angels, for your commander and our champion, the great Chief Captain, hallows this present day as he appears in his holy place.
-Therefore as is fitting we sing his praises as we cry out, Â‘Shelter us in the shelter of your wings, great Archangel MichaelÂ’.
+Therefore as is fitting we sing his praises as we cry out, ‘Shelter us in the shelter of your wings, great Archangel Michael’.

 Both now.

 **Theotokion.**

 Rejoice with us, all you choirs of Virgins, for our defence and intercessor, protection and great refuge by her revered and godlike concern brings comfort on this present day to the afflicted.
-Therefore as is fitting we sing her praises as we cry out, Â‘Shelter us by your godlike protection, all-pure Lady, Mother of GodÂ’.
+Therefore as is fitting we sing her praises as we cry out, ‘Shelter us by your godlike protection, all-pure Lady, Mother of God’.

 ****